blerineberisha/326-cafe/README.md

 - the validation for inputs of type integer
 - the validation for inputs of type string
 - the validation for inputs of type double

+---
+## Improvement ideas
+The project can be improved by making it more compact and applicable to more different items or persist the orders in a database for example.

+Improvement ideas:
+- adding softdrinks and make water extend softdrinks instead of Beverage directly
+- adding more sides
+- adding more food options
+- create more preset menus
+- persist orders in database
+- adding more pastries
+- adding extras to pastries (PastryDecorator)
+- adding Sauces (FoodDecorator/MenuDecorator)
+- make food items personalised as well (Sandwich with no pickles, sandwich with extra tomato, etc.)
+- add different coffees (Decaf, Cappuccino, Macchiato, etc.)
+- etc.